 Food&ME is made up of six nutrition education units:

 The best part is, these resources are completely free – all you need to do is register and you can begin downloading Food&ME resources right away.

 Note: Food&ME Years 7 & 8 are available on the It's Your Move website.

 Food&ME Professional Learning

-This free course provides practical ideas and materials to support the delivery of nutrition education in the classroom using the Food&ME Kindergarten – Year 6 curriculum resources.
-It can be completed either individually or in teaching teams in a minimum of two hours.
+These free courses provide practical ideas and materials to support the delivery of nutrition education in the classroom using the Food&ME Kindergarten – Year 6 and Preschool resources.
+Each course can be completed either individually or in teaching teams in a minimum of two hours.